eshaan7/Flask-Shell2HTTP/README.md

 - Set a script that runs on a succesful POST request to an endpoint of your choice.
 See [Example code](examples/run_script.py).
 - Map a base command to an endpoint and pass dynamic arguments to it.
 See [Example code](examples/basic.py).
 - Can also process multiple uploaded files in one command.
 See [Example code](examples/multiple_files.py).
-- This is useful for internal docker-to-docker communications if you have lots of different binaries.
+- This is useful for internal docker-to-docker communications if you have different binaries distributed in micro-containers.
 See [real-life example](https://github.com/intelowlproject/IntelOwl/blob/develop/integrations/peframe/app.py).
-- Currently, all commands are run asynchronously, so result is not available directly.
-An option would be provided for this in future release.
+- Currently, all commands are run asynchronously (default timeout is 3600 seconds), so result is not available directly.
+An option _may_ be provided for this in future release.

 > Note: This extension is primarily meant for executing long-running
 > shell commands/scripts (like nmap, code-analysis' tools) in background from an HTTP request and getting the result at a later time.